 (A) Every appointing authority shall require each of its appointed peace officers and troopers to complete up to twenty-four hours of continuing professional training each calendar year.

 (B) The commission shall set the required minimum number of hours based upon the availability of funding for reimbursement.
 If no funding is available for reimbursement, continuing professional training shall not be required for the year(s) in which sufficient funding was not available.

 (C) Newly certified peace officers shall be exempt from continuing professional training requirements for the calendar year in which the peace officer completed peace officer basic training.
 Newly commissioned troopers shall be exempt from continuing professional training requirements for the calendar year in which the trooper completed the highway patrol cadet training program.
-Otherwise, a peace officer who receives a new appointment before July first, shall complete the required number of hours of continuing professional training during the balance of that calendar year.
-A peace officer who receives a new appointment on or after July first, is not required to complete continuing professional training for that calendar year.
+Effective the date of this amendment, regardless of when a peace officer receives a new appointment, they are required to complete continuing professional training for that calendar year.

-(E) The executive director shall either grant or deny the request for extension within thirty days after the date on which the request was submitted to the commission.
+(J) The executive director shall either grant or deny the request for extension within thirty days after the date on which the request was received by the commission.
 The executive director shall send written notice of the decision to the appointing authority.

 Promulgated Under: 119.03

 Prior Effective Dates: 10/12/2007, 10/16/2009, 01/16/2016